izzetkalic/botcuk-dataset-analyze/README.md

 *[English](README.md), [Türkçe](README.tr.md)*

+> The results and dataset are a part of my dissertation.
+It will be published soon.
 # BERTurk Performance Analysis on Text Classification and Question Answering Tasks in Turkish Datasets

+The datasets that are used in this project were trained in order to be used in text classification and question answering tasks by using the [BERTurk](https://github.com/stefan-it/turkish-bert) model and [Colab](https://colab.research.google.com/) platform.
+The obtained results are published in this repository.

+The datasets were cleaned and standardized and divided into training (70%), validation (20%), and testing (10%).
+In addition, the character and word counts of each input were calculated to be used in visual analysis, and the elements of the sentence were extracted with the [Zemberek](https://github.com/ahmetaa/zemberek-nlp) tool and included in the datasets.

 ## Question Detection Datasets